Atorable/atorable-react/README.md

 # atorable-react

 Why?
-Decreased data from your server.
+Decreased data from your server or take that a step further and use our server, see our services [Atorable.com](https://www.atorable.com/).
 Large files faster with more peers.
 More Decentralized.

 The `atorable-react` package is a [React](https://reactjs.org/) component that processes a [Webtorrent][webtorrent] magnet uri for viewing or other custom uses.
 This works closely with [atorable-loader][atorable-loader-npm].